xdmushui/partner-center-sdk/develop/subscription-resources.md

 ## AzureEntitlement

-The **AzureEntitlement** resource represents the azure entitlements for the given subscription
+The **AzureEntitlement** resource represents the Azure entitlements for the subscription.

 | Property          | Type | Description                                                                         |
 |-------------------|--------|-------------------------------------------------------------------------------------|